The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 # Gearing and Stats

-During the leveling process, you should simply equip higher ilvl gear as you obtain them through dungeons, tome currencies or quest rewards.
+During the leveling process, you should simply equip higher iLvl gear as you obtain them through dungeons, tome currencies or quest rewards.
 As gear will be replaced every few levels, do not bother melding materia or optimizing substats.

-At level cap, you should generally prefer higher ilvl gear as usual, though the multiple options offered at each ilvl make substats a bigger factor when choosing gear.
+At level cap, you should generally prefer higher iLvl gear as usual, though the multiple options offered at each iLvl make substats a bigger factor when choosing gear.

 In general, WHM’s stat priority is:

 Magic Damage >>>>> Mind >>> Piety to required levels > Crit > Direct Hit/Determination > Spell Speed

 **Magic Damage** (or “Weapon Damage”) is only found on weapons and is your most impactful stat as it factors *significantly* in both healing and damage calculations. **Mind**, your main stat, also affects healing and damage, though to a lesser degree than Magic Damage.
-Your Mind increases naturally as you upgrade your gear to higher ilvls.
+Your Mind increases naturally as you upgrade your gear to higher iLvls.

  \
 **Piety** affects your natural MP regen in combat which ticks every three seconds.
 While the substat itself does not provide a direct damage increase, it is critical that we take enough piety to maintain full casting uptime while fulfilling healing requirements.
 Running out of MP to cast Glares in the middle of a fight is a significant damage loss, and not having enough MP to GCD heal and raise in prog is being an active detriment to your team.
 “Enough” piety in this case is extremely context- and player skill-dependent, and very much a variable that will change as you get more comfortable with fights.